-Kent Williams has built up a formidable reputation as a powerful contemporary painter.
+Kent Williams has built up a formidable reputation as a powerful contemporary draftsman and painter.
 His is a bold realism with combined attributes of abstraction and neo-expressionistic sensibilities.
-His work is characterized by strong gestural forms combined with areas of arresting detail, rendered with rich dynamic brushwork.
+His work is characterized by strong gestural forms combined with areas of layered and arresting detail, rendered with rich dynamic brushwork.

 Williams’ approach to his subjects is often subjective and intense.
 Whether through multi-figured compositional complexity and suggestive narrative, or with the straight-forward lone human form, there is often autobiographical narrative at play.
 Favorite models, friends, and the artist himself all play a role in the human story of his paintings.